Rameh

 A village council was established for Rameh under the British in 1922, of the first in Mandatory Palestine.
 Rameh's Christian and Muslim residents were temporarily expelled after its capture by Israeli forces in the 1948 Arab-Israeli War, but they returned to the village, which also became home to many internally displaced Palestinians from nearby villages.
 A village council was established in 1954 by the Israeli government to oversee village affairs; from 1959 on, council members were elected.
 As of the 1960s, the people of Rameh have been noted for their high levels of education and standards of living.
 The village was home to the well-known poet Samih al-Qasim, the Greek Orthodox archbishop Atallah Hanna and artist Mira Awad.

-Geography and archaeology

-The village is situated on an ancient site, atop a hill at the edge of Beit HaKerem Valley.
-To the east are remains of Roman baths, dating to the 2nd to 4th century, and oil presses from the same period.
-South and southeast are remains of building foundations, including an Aramaic inscription on a lintel, which indicate a 3rd to 4th-century synagogue.
-To the northeast of the Roman bath are the remains of a large basilica.
-It was excavated in 1972 and very large column bases were found, together with polychrome mosaics representing fauna and flora.